Trail Project

 Cons:

-• Relatively light & low horsepower
+• Relatively light and has low horsepower

 • Lots of exposed hoses and cylinders on most models